 I’m Canadian, I’m gay, I’m transgender, I’m an animal-lover, but two years ago, I became my boy’s Dadda, and that trumps everything.
 Every cell in my body identifies as Dadda.

 I was assigned the gender of female at birth, but transitioned to male about five years ago by taking testosterone and having male chest contouring surgery.
 Why do I say ‘assigned’, you ask?
 Others decided for me that I was female, based on my external genitalia.
 More correctly, I have never actually been female.
 I didn’t magically transition from a female person to a male person – rather, I used medical therapies to allow others to see the guy I’ve always been.
 After taking those steps, I felt much more comfortable with myself.
 My body started to match my felt gender more closely.
-My relationship with my partner quickly became serious.
+What was casual dating with my partner quickly became serious.
 We got married and started talking about having a family, something neither of us had ever thought we would do.

 We realized that the simplest way for us to have kids would be for me to carry our baby.
 Between us, we had all the necessary baby-making ‘parts’.
 My doctor said that I only needed to halt my hormone therapy in preparation.
 We conceived about four months later.